leekh7411/Apta-MCTS/.ipynb_checkpoints/README-checkpoint.md

 Supporting code for the paper **"Predicting aptamer sequences that interact with target proteins using Aptamer-Protein Interaction classifiers and a Monte-Carlo tree search approach"**(currently being prepared).

 ## Requirements
+- Test environment : Ubuntu 16.04 server
-Recent versions of numpy, scipy, sklearn, and pandas are required.
-Additionally, you need to install the [ViennaRNA packages](https://github.com/ViennaRNA/ViennaRNA) for predicting RNA secondary structures.
+- Recent versions of numpy, scipy, sklearn, and pandas are required.
+- Additionally, you need to install the [ViennaRNA packages](https://github.com/ViennaRNA/ViennaRNA) for predicting RNA secondary structures ***(Please check if you can `import RNA` in your python script)***.

 ## **(A)** Aptamer-Protein-Interaction (API) classifiers
 Implementations of how to train the Aptamer-Protein Interaction classifier using Random Forest are described in a `classifier.py`.
 We train two versions of API classifiers according to the datasets.
 The benchmark datasets are available in the `datasets/` folder with json format files.